statesman/residential-parking-permits/README.md

 # Residential Parking Permits

+I ended up publishing this on [myStatesman](http://www.mystatesman.com/interactive/news/residential-permit-parking-map/) instead of projects so it could be metered.

+## Deets
 * Info came city of Austin through Lilly Rockwell.
 * Addresses were in a weird format, so I used a combination of [Parserator](https://parserator.datamade.us/) and regex to get them in a decent order.
 Much hand editing as well.
 * Map is via Google Fusion Tables in the statcomdata account.
 Residential Permit Blocks.

 ## Mobile and Social